INCEPTdk/adaptr/tests/testthat/_snaps/setup_trial.md

       Equivalence threshold: 0.9 (all analyses) (no common control) Absolute equivalence difference: 0.05
-      No futility threshold (not relevant - no common control) Soften power for all analyses: 0.5
+      No futility threshold (not relevant - no common control) Adaptation rule probability thresholds not rescaled when arms are dropped Soften power for all analyses: 0.5

 ---